 To protect the rights, property, or safety of others

-On occasion others involved with you may ask for information about the sessions, this information is never disclosed, nor are you ever identified as a client, for example a former partner or family member enquiring if you are in therapy is never responded to.
+On occasion others involved with you may ask for information about the sessions, this information is never disclosed, nor are you ever identified as a client, for example, a former partner or family member enquiring, if you are in therapy, is never responded to.
 Counselling is a private and discrete matter.

 Subject Access Request

 You may instruct me to provide you with any personal information I hold about you, via a ‘Subject Access Request’.
-Upon receipt of such request I will, after confirming identity, provide all relevant data I may hold to you in the most practical format unless otherwise stipulated and reasonably possible within 30 days.
+Upon receipt of such a request I will, after confirming identity, provide all relevant data I may hold to you in the most practical format unless otherwise stipulated and reasonably possible within 30 days.
 There is an admin charge of £25.00 for this service.